DV

 Strategy & risk

-TLT tracks ICE U.S. Treasury 20+ Year Bond Index with a treasury approach, while TLTW tracks ICE U.S. Treasury 20+ Year Bond Index with a covered call approach.
-Beta is 2.38 for TLT and 1.65 for TLTW, indicating TLTW is less volatile relative to the market.
+TLT tracks ICE U.S. Treasury 20+ Year Bond Index with a treasury approach, while TLTW tracks ICE U.S. Treasury 20+ Year Bond Index with a bonds approach.
+Beta is 2.4 for TLT and 1.7 for TLTW, making TLTW the less volatile of the two by this measure.

 Fund details